 Use the Right Keywords

-Learn how to ask the right questions and use the right keywords like “I will not judge”, “You can tell me anything”, “I am not trying to escape”.
+Learn how to ask the right questions and use the right keywords like “I will not judge”, “You can tell me anything”, and “I am not trying to escape”.
 These make your partner comfortable and will encourage more openness.

 Ways to Manage Funds in your Relationship

 - Joint account – Here, you put most of your income together and plan on how it is disbursed or used.
 A pro of this is that it allows you to put your portfolio together instead of trying to do it all on your own.
-You can also have a joint account then allocate funds for individual needs.
+You can also have a joint account and then allocate funds for individual needs.

-- Individual account – With this, you run individual accounts but you both still have responsibilities like rent, food, school fees that have to be covered.
+- Individual account – With this, you run individual accounts but you both still have responsibilities like rent, food, and school fees that have to be covered.
 You can do whatever you like with your funds as long as the bills are paid.

 - Hybrid account – You can put money in a joint account which can be a savings account or even an investment account.
 Here, you merge a part of your individual funds for projects, bills, joint savings or investments.